RaccoonlabDev/docs/doc/charger/README.md

 The charging process is divided into 2 main stages.
 It starts with `charging with constant current (CC)` stage then goes into `charging with constant voltage (CV)`.

 If battery voltage more then maximum voltage (battery is charged) or less then some specific voltage (battary is not connected) or data receiving stops in goes into `check finish` stage.
-After some checks it goes into `finish` or `waiting` stages or even goes into previous stage.
+After some checks it goes into `finish` or `waiting` stages or even goes into previous stage

 The whole state machine might be illustarted using following flowchart diagram: